top of page

 According to the 1989 Fernandes catalog, only two tremolos were offered on Fernandes guitars for 1989: the FRT-4 "with pitch shift cavity" and the FRT-8.

 The FRT-8 was now etched with "FRT TREMOLO SYSTEM" on the base and was used on the lower-spec Revolver Series.
-It was used on the 1990-1994 left-handed Fernandes FR-55 MTV Revolver.
+According to an ex-Fernandes employee, the company changed factories for the manufacturing of the FRT-8 at this time.
+Visually, there is a change to the shape of the base plate and the saddles are a bit different.
+The newer FRT-8 was used on the 1990-1994 left-handed Fernandes FR-55 MTV Revolver.

 For 1992 the only FRT Tremolo System variants advertised were the FRT-4, FRT-5, FRT-6, FRT-7 and FRT-8.